 Church Icebreakers for Adults

 In a church group, interaction is important.
 Those attending the group need to feel connected to one another and comfortable enough to share their thoughts during spiritual portions of the meeting.
-To create an atmosphere of comradery, start the meeting with an icebreaker or two.
+To create an atmosphere of camaraderie, start the meeting with an icebreaker or two.
 Icebreaker activities are a perfect way to help new attendees feel more comfortable in a new group setting.

 What Is an Icebreaker?